aleph2c/miros/doc/quickstart.rst

 .. image:: _static/md_events.svg
     :target: _static/md_events.pdf
     :align: center

+.. admonition:: hint

+  An event has a name, called a signal, which can be a user defined name or it can be a predefined name.
+An event with a user defined signal name is called an external event.
+An event with a predefined name is called an internal event.

+  The whole point of naming an event with a signal is so that a state function can use an if-elif clause to "catch" the event when it is given to that function.
+When such an event is caught, your code is run.

+  An event can have an optional payload.

 When an "event" comes through the portal, Theo will pick it up, marvel at it then in a reverent gesture, pass it to Eve.
 They both become excited, maybe